ows-cloud/apps/multicompany_base/README.md

 Base module to have one multicompany database instead of multiple databases.

-The company with id 1 is considered the SYSTEM company.

 For each model:
 - Creating company_id field (except on company model).
-- Assigning every record to a company (company_id 1 for system records).
+- Assigning (almost) every record to a company.
 - Creating security rules.

 For each company:
 - Creating some necessary records.
-- To let users have a different partner for each company, install company_dependent_user_partner.

 ## Why?